Saturday, February 25, 2017

 Why 2016 Was the Year the Feminist Bubble Burst

-Yes 2016 it’s the year the feminist bubble burst, because they refuse to look at the roots causes that all of our troubles begins with the mother and until the feminists can see this painful truth, they will never be able to stop the vicious cycle of some men AND some women taking revenge on other women for the wrongs done to them by their own mothers when they were defenseless little children.
+Yes, 2016 is the year the feminist bubble burst because they refuse to look at the root causes that all of our troubles begin with the mother.
+Until the feminists can see this painful truth, they will never be able to stop the vicious cycle of some men AND some women taking revenge on other women for the wrongs done to them by their own mothers when they were defenseless little children.
 Like Alice Miller wrote: thank you for your letter, I am so glad for you that you have widely open your eyes and have the courage to check the courage of the therapists you are talking to so that you will not become a victim of illusions.
-You can check 20 of them, probably you will get the same answers, full of avoidance but maybe you will find eventually somebody who will answer your questions honestly.
-If not you learned a lot, and you can benefit from this experience.
-Concerning the feminist therapists, I agree with you completely.
-I wrote already 30 years ago that females can abuse their babies, infants and small children with a total impunity, nobody controls them.
+You can check 20 of them, and you will probably get the same answers, full of avoidance, but maybe you will eventually find somebody who will answer your questions honestly.
+If not, you learned a lot and can benefit from this experience.
+Concerning feminist therapists, I agree with you completely.
+I wrote already 30 years ago that females can abuse their babies, infants, and small children with total impunity, and nobody controls them.
 They can take on their children all the humiliations they suffered from men in our society.
-Later, their sons who “love” their mothers can transfer their rage onto their daughters or other women or make war and rape women but still adore, defend, and respect their mothers because what they suffered as small children stays unconscious totally repressed.
-And many of us seem to need for a long time the illusion of having had a wonderful mother.
+Later, their sons who “love” their mothers can transfer their rage onto their daughters or other women or make war and rape women but still adore, defend, and respect their mothers because what they suffered as small children stays unconscious and totally repressed.
+Many of us seem to need the illusion of having had a wonderful mother for a long time.
 You are right, the tragedy begins with the mother that is protected by all societies and honored in most religions as the innocent sainte.
-In German exist already some books that broke with this taboo but for the English publications, you must look at Google.
-The book by Bass and Davis is very helpful for victims of sexual child abuse but unfortunately, the authors who are feminists write that only very few women abuse children.
+In German, some books have already broken this taboo, but for English publications, you must look at Google.
+The book by Bass and Davis is very helpful for victims of sexual child abuse, but unfortunately, the authors, who are feminists, write that only very few women abuse children.
 That is absolutely not true.
-There are apparently also women pedophile who live with boys of 10 to 12 year old and say that this is (for them!!!) a beautiful ”relationship”.
-Not to be aware of using children to revenge their own trauma and ruining their lives is not only the attitude of men but of both genders as long as child abuse remains an issue avoided by the whole ignorant society.
+There are apparently also women pedophiles who live with boys of 10 to 12 years old and say that this is (for them!!!) a beautiful ”relationship.”
+Not being aware of using children to revenge their own trauma and ruining their lives is not only the attitude of men but of both genders as long as child abuse remains an issue avoided by the whole ignorant society.
 Read more here

 Matriarchy?
 Patriarchy?
-Thank you for sharing with us your experiences with women in their position as teachers or girls at school.
-I am very sorry that you suffered so much from their cruelty and I don’t doubt even for a while that things happened in the way you describe them.
-But I don’t think that gender makes a difference when it goes to cruelty.
+Thank you for sharing your experiences with women in their positions as teachers or girls at school.
+I am very sorry that you suffered so much from their cruelty, and I don’t doubt, even for a while, that things happened in the way you describe them.
+But I don’t think that gender makes a difference when it comes to cruelty.
 Active cruelty is the effect of endured violence and perversion in childhood and nothing else.
-Feminists dislike my statements very much when I write in many books (as the Drama, Banished Knowledge, Breaking Down and others) that the space society gives to man to rage and destroy life with impunity is the war and to women their home where they can do whatever they want to their babies and toddlers to teach them to obey.
-What they do in this way, never controlled, never punished, is to cripple millions of people who will never accuse them of their crimes because every child loves her/ his mother and would never, never put her in troubles.
-Rather they would hate the whole world or all women, but the own mother must stay protected from their hatred forever.
-In this way, we turn in a vicious circle of blindness.
+Feminists dislike my statements very much when I write in many books (such as The Drama, Banished Knowledge, Breaking Down, and others) that the space society gives to men to rage and destroy life with impunity is the war and to women their home where they can do whatever they want to their babies and toddlers to teach them to obey.
+What they do in this way, never controlled, never punished, is to cripple millions of people who will never accuse them of their crimes because every child loves her/ his mother and would never, never put her in trouble.
+Rather, they would hate the whole world or all women, but their own mother must stay protected from their hatred forever.
+In this way, we turn into a vicious circle of blindness.
 A brutally beaten child will, as an adult, prefer becoming a serial killer to accusing his mother of brutality.
 And the same is true for crazy dictators who even become “heroes” for whole nations because people learned so early to love and admire the persons who were cruel to them – no matter what they really did.
 Read more here

 The price for protecting the Mothers.
-Your quotations from Bass and Davis show how the profound denial of the mother’s role could since camouflage the truth and sometimes block the path to effective therapy.
-I observe everywhere how ideologies hinder us to see simple facts.
-Why stay many buttered women for years with their husbands and try to help them because (as they say) they “love” them, if they KNOW that tomorrow they will be hit again?
-I think these are the women that had to learn in the very first years of their lives to accept hittings from their mothers and never protest against this terror but indulge it with love.
+Your quotations from Bass and Davis show how the profound denial of the mother’s role could camouflage the truth and sometimes block the path to effective therapy.
+I observe everywhere how ideologies hinder us from seeing simple facts.
+Why stay many buttered women for years with their husbands and try to help them because (as they say) they “love” them if they KNOW that tomorrow they will be hit again?
+I think these are the women who had to learn in the very first years of their lives to accept beatings from their mothers and never protest against this terror but indulge it with love.
 There was no other choice.”
 Read more here

-Everyone Wants to Change the World, but no one wants to face and feel the roots causes!
+Everyone Wants to Change the World, but no one wants to face and feel the root causes!

-If you like to read more about my experience with a mob of sociopaths also read my blog post Experienced Knowledge
+If you would like to read more about my experience with a mob of sociopaths, also read my blog post, Experienced Knowledge

 Winning Elections, Losing Votes